-Primary health care (PHC) is an integral component of a healthcare system and is vital for long-term healthcare system sustainability.
-Each country attempts to find its own formula for providing better ways to engage patients with PHC services (1).
-Patient engagement with PHC has become an increasing area of interest, with the aim of minimising non-urgent secondary care use (2).
+Each country attempts to find its own formula for providing better ways to engage patients with PHC services.
+Patient engagement with PHC has become an increasing area of interest, with the aim of minimising non-urgent secondary care use.
+2

-SA has a rapidly developing universal healthcare system and is maturing from its hospital-focused origins, with a PHC-based health system that is being prioritised within Saudi government policy.
-However, in SA, patients are not utilising PHC services as much as they could, and evidence suggests that emergency department (ED) services are frequently utilised for non-urgent, PHC-treatable conditions (3)(4).
-Proposed reasons for this include a lack of trust, and the patient's perception of poor quality of PHC services in SA (5).
-In addition, several studies have shown low patient satisfaction with current PHC services in SA including availability, accessibility, and communication (3)(6)(7)(8).

-Existing research may indicate a lack of satisfaction and mistrust as reasons for patient disengagement with PHC services.
-However, these are a few elements of a complex 'mess' determining patient engagement with PHC services, and it remains unclear why SA citizens bypass PHC.
-For example, while patients reported high satisfaction in the latest review of Saudi PHC services (8), up to 65% of cases seen in secondary emergency hospitals are classified as non-urgent and could have been appropriately managed in PHC setting (5).
+Saudi Arabia (SA) has a rapidly developing universal healthcare system and is maturing from its hospital-focused origins, with a PHCbased health system that is being prioritised within Saudi government policy.
+However, in SA, patients are not using PHC services as much as they could, and evidence suggests that emergency department (ED) services are frequently used for non-urgent, PHCtreatable conditions3 4.
+Proposed reasons for this include a lack of trust, and the patient's perception of poor quality of PHC services in SA.5 In addition, several studies have shown low patient satisfaction with current PHC services in SA including availability, accessibility and communication.
+36-8 reported high satisfaction in the latest review of Saudi PHC services, but to 65% of cases seen in secondary emergency hospitals are classified as non-urgent and could have been appropriately managed in PHC setting.
 Thus, uncertainty still surrounds what would constitute appropriate engagement and utilisation of PHC in SA.
 Less attention has been paid to causal explanations for patient engagement with PHC services, a focus which PHC services increasingly recognise as important.
 There is also less understanding of how PHC should be tailored to enhance patient engagement.

+Existing research may indicate a lack of satisfaction and mistrust as reasons for patient disengagement with PHC services.
+However, these are a few elements of a complex 'mess' determining patient engagement with PHC services, and it remains unclear why SA citizens bypass PHC.
+For example, while patients